 Because there is a set number of CPU cores per server, the amount of time that your account can request processing time from the CPUs is limited on a shared hosting platform.
 One user monopolizing CPU usage even unintentionally can lead to delays for other user’s website requests, so this is why we monitor this usage and send out notices when we see problematic levels of CPU usage.

 Once the CPU has processed the instructions for the tasks it needs to complete for your account, it typically is going to require reading or writing information to the hard drive on the server.

-Because the hard drive is shared by all the users on the server, excessive read or write requests to the disk can delay other user's requests from getting fulfilled in a timely manner.
-One user with an excessive amount of un-optimized MySQL queries for example could potentially cause other user's MySQL requests to delay or even time-out, so we also monitor this resource and alert when we notice high usage.
+Because the hard drive is shared by all the users on the server, excessive read or write requests to the SSD can delay other users’ requests from getting fulfilled in a timely manner.
+One user with an excessive amount of un-optimized MySQL queries for example could potentially cause other user’s MySQL requests to delay or even time-out, so we also monitor this resource and alert when we notice high usage.

 I would recommend reviewing my article on how can I view my account’s resource usage for ways that you can review your account’s current resource usage levels, and also the acceptable levels of resource usage on each platform.

 Common High Resource Usage Problems